 One good place to start could be the Area Agencies on Aging.
-These agencies are dedicated to helping seniors get assistance with healthcare, homecare, transportation and more.
+These agencies are dedicated to helping older adults get assistance with healthcare, homecare, transportation and more.
 Many offer specific help with Medicare and Medicaid issues and provide volunteer counselors and community education programs.

-To find out what's offered in your community, you can go to n4a.org or to eldercare.gov., which is part of the Department of Health and Human Services.
+To find out what's offered in your community, you can go to n4a.org or eldercare.acl.gov, which is part of the Department of Health and Human Services.
 Either website will take you to the Eldercare Locator that can direct you to specific programs in your area.
-You can also call 800-677-1116.
+You can also call 1-800-677-1116.

-There are a number of other websites dedicated to senior care issues, such as the Administration on Aging and the Family Caregiver Alliance.
-Both provide online tools for finding local resources and support services, as well as information on government health and disability programs, legal resources and more.
+There are a number of other websites dedicated to issues for older Americans such as the National Council on Aging and the Medicare Rights Center that provide online tools for finding local resources and support services, as well as information on government health and disability programs, legal resources and more.

-Speaking of legal services, another option is to find an attorney who specializes in senior issues and understands how to navigate through the maze of government agencies.
+Speaking of legal services, another option is to find an attorney who specializes in older adult issues and understands how to navigate through the maze of government agencies.
 This may be more costly—and you want to make sure you get an attorney who is highly recommended.
-The National Academy of Elder Law Attorneys has an online locator that can provide a starting point for finding a qualified attorney in your area.
+An attorney can also help you review and update your estate planning documents including wills, powers of attorney, medical directives and trust documents.
+The National Academy of Elder Law Attorneys has an online locator that can provide a starting point for finding a qualified attorney in you area.

 Moving forward with your financial life

-I know it's not easy, but it's very important that you now take a close look at your new financial reality.
-You don't have to do it alone.
-Discuss it with your family or look for a financial advisor if you don't already have one.
+I know it’s not easy, but it’s very important that you now take a close look at your new financial reality.
+You don’t have to do it alone.
+Discuss your situation, concerns and goals with your family or look for a financial advisor if you don’t already have one.
 Talk about how your lifestyle may change.
-Go over your saving and spending needs and assess your current situation and goals as you look ahead.
+Go over your saving and spending, and assess your current situation and future needs.

-The key is to stay active and involved, reach out, and in some ways be your own advocate.
-By doing so, you may find that you have more of a support system than you imagined—one that can help you move forward with confidence.
+The key is to stay active and involved, reach out, and as much as possible act as your own advocate.
+By doing so, you may find a more powerful support system than you imagined—one that can help you move forward with confidence.